mikewilks/simple-pastebin-monitor/README.md

 The script will check Pastebin for pastes every minute and compare their text against the supplied keywords.
 When there is a match the text of the paste is saved this is an improvement over the built in alerts which only saves a link so removed pastes are missed if you don't click the link before they are taken down.

 Running the script is easiest in a Linux screen or tmux and needs to be from the location of the whitelisted IP in your Pastebin account.
-Pre-requisites are really just Python 3, a Pastebin PRO lifetime account and an internet connection.
+Pre-requisites are really just Python 3,Requestsand a Pastebin PRO lifetime account and an internet connection.

 Various To Dos are described in issues

 I blogged about this code here: http://www.mikewilks.com/home/who-has-your-data

 A Containerized version can be found at: https://hub.docker.com/r/mikewilks/simple-pastebin-monitor/

+# Docker instructions

+The container needs two vols mounting for output and input (containing a keywords.txt of things to search for).
+There is a sample of the keywords.txt on GitHub.

+A simple run command looks like:

+docker run -d --name simple-pastebin-monitor -v /path/to/dir-containing-keywords.txt:/input -v /path/to/store-pastes/output mikewilks/simple-pastebin-monitor

+This is an automated build from:  https://github.com/mikewilks/simple-pastebin-monitor